 - 'all' (default): The partitioning and the optimal objective function is shown - 'CR': Only the partitioning is shown - 'OBJ': Only the optimal objective function is shown options.LPSolver Type of solver for LPs.
-Default: 'CPLEX'.
+Default: Established at installation.
 Choices:

 5.1.6 OptionSet